dangulti/dangulti.github.io/index.md

 title: Welcome!
 ---

-{% include image.html url="./assets/images/reasner_me.jpg" width=325 align="right" %}
+{% include image.html url="./assets/images/kebede.jpg" width=325 align="right" %}

 Welcome!
 I am a PhD candidate in the [Department of Economics](https://krannert.purdue.edu/academics/Economics/) at Purdue University.
-My research focuses on economic geography, i.e., spatial variation in economic activity, and international trade, with an emphasis on local economic development policies. <!-- You can find abstracts, working papers, and a list of works in progress on my [research]({{site.baseurl}}/research/) page. -->
+My research interest is applying non-stationary time series models in macroeconomics.
+My Job Market Paper analyzes household consumption insurance, i.e., the fraction of income shocks that passes through to consumption. <!-- You can find abstracts, working papers, and a list of works in progress on my [research]({{site.baseurl}}/research/) page. -->

-Before coming to Purdue, I graduated from Vanderbilt University with a BA in [Economics](https://as.vanderbilt.edu/economics/).
-I have also worked as a Research Analyst (Short Term Consultant) at the [World Bank](https://www.worldbank.org/).
+Before coming to Purdue, I graduated from Columbia University with a Masters degree in Advanced Economic and Policy Analysis [Economics](https://www.columbia.edu/).
+I received my BA degree in Economics from Hawassa University in Ethiopia.
+I have also worked as a data scientist at Byteflow Dynamics (https://www.byteflows.com/) and Research Analyst at Ethiopian Agricultural Transformation Agency (https://www.ata.gov.et/).

-When I am not in my office, I enjoy taking in nature while running or hiking.
-I also love to travel, especially when I get a chance to scuba dive or ski!
+I will be on the job market in 2022-23 and I will be available for interviews at the AEA meetings January 5-8, New Orleans, Louisiana.

+In my spare time I love playing and watching soccer and basketball.
+I also enjoy other out door activities like hiking.